 - Accident damage to your car and yourself

-Additionally, comprehensive insurance compensates for damage to the vehicle due to clash (with a hit-and-run) or self-protection.
-As well as damage by third parties who can’t pay compensations themselves or are not insured.
+Additionally, comprehensive insurance compensates for damage to the vehicle due to a clash (with a hit-and-run) or self-protection as well as damage by third parties who can’t pay compensations themselves or are not insured.